laravel/vapor-docs/1.0/projects/environments.md

 :::warning Running Background Tasks

 Due to the serverless nature of Vapor, you should avoid using the `runInBackground` method when scheduling jobs.
-Doing so may prevent other tasks from running in the event the Lambda container shuts down before the task completes.
+Doing so may prevent other tasks from running in the event the Lambda container shuts down before the current task completes.
 :::

 If you would like to disable the scheduler, you may set an environment's `scheduler` option to `false`: